moutard/devart-template/project_summary.md

 - Raphael, Moutard, moutard

 ## Description
+The project “Le Petit Nicolas” is a simple interface that displays small characters who interact with each others and with the audience in order to tell a story.

-Le Petit Nicolas is a French children’s book, illustrated by the famous catroonist Sempé.
-Where the main character, the seven years old Nicolas tell you it’s own story, focused on it’s own percepective of the world far from an adult interpretation.
+This project is inspired by the French children’s book “Le Petit Nicolas”, illustrated by the famous cartoonist Sempe.
+The main character is a seven years old boy called Nicolas, that tells you it’s own story, focused on it’s own percepective of the world far from an adult interpretation.

 I have always been impressed by the drawing.
 Uncluttered, empty background, only black and white, except for a small detail the red pullover of Nicolas.
 But you can evoke many emotions with a few black lines.